top of page

 Symphony Orchestra

-The Antikythera mechanism is an ancient mechanical device designed to calculate the position of the stars and planets in the sky.
+The Antikythera mechanism is an ancient mechanical device designed to calculate the positions of stars and planets in the sky.
 It was discovered beneath the remains of a shipwreck near the Greek island of Antikythera, and is believed to be over two thousand years old.

-Based on a complex system of gears, this machine could reproduce the movements of the Sun, Moon and the five planets known at the time, using the zodiac calendar as a reference.
-The gears are made with such advanced technology that, before their marine rescue in 1900, this type of gearing was considered an invention of Renaissance watchmakers.
+Based on a complex system of gears, this machine could reproduce the movements of the Sun, the Moon, and the five planets known at that time, using the zodiac calendar as a reference.
+The gears are made with such advanced technology that, before its marine rescue in 1900, this type of gearing was considered an invention of Renaissance clockmakers.

-In musical terms, this machine is a sort of barrel organ that transforms a constant circular motion with a certain frequency into a multiplicity of frequencies.
-These frequencies, being obtained as a result of multiplying and dividing whole numbers, can be calculated with fractions, which allows to translate the same proportions into time signatures, intervals, harmonics and polyrhythms.
+In musical terms, this machine is a kind of barrel organ that transforms a constant circular motion with a certain frequency into a multiplicity of frequencies.
+These frequencies, obtained as a result of multiplying and dividing whole numbers, can be calculated with fractions, which allows the same proportions to be translated into time signatures, intervals, harmonics, and polyrhythms.

 PERFORMANCES